 Dayenu is rooted in Jewish values and history, teachings and spirituality.
 We are focused on mobilizing and empowering the American Jewish community to confront the climate crisis.
 However, we are open to anybody who wants to join us.
 We welcome people of all backgrounds, no matter whether you are religious or not, or if you identify as Jewish or not.

 You can join an existing Dayenu Circle or start your own by bringing together friends, family, or neighbors in a living room, a group of students on your campus, members at your synagogue, JCC, or existing Jewish environmental group.
-Circles meet at least once monthly to engage in Dayenu-led climate campaigns and efforts, and to grapple with the deep spiritual and existential questions raised by the climate crisis.
+Circles meet at least once a month to engage in Dayenu-led climate campaigns and efforts, and to grapple with the deep spiritual and existential questions raised by the climate crisis.
 You don’t need to be a climate expert to join or start one — you just have to want to do something about the climate crisis.
 We’ll provide training and support for Circle members and leaders, including coaching, access to digital tools, guides, and resources, campaign opportunities, and connections to other Circles.
-If you or a group you are already a part of is interested in joining or starting a Dayenu Circle get in touch with us →
+Learn more here →